mit-quest/COVID19-campus-modeling/README.md

 Both systems execute fully and produce meaningful results (JSON statistics) that can be visualized in the provided Flask-based UI.

 Note: the code in this repository is a sanitized version of the actual running code - e.g. we have anonymized the data and removed code that handles integration with the actual system.
-Please see the the [technical report](static/technical_report.pdf) which contains more information about the sanitization and for the mathetical formalism behind the systems.
+Please see the the [technical documentation](technical_documentation.pdf) which contains more information about the sanitization and for the mathetical formalism behind the systems.

 ## 1. MIT COVID-19 Risk Model (RM)